Camp Commitments

 • Another coffee station outside the dining hall during meal times.
 This will have coffee only with condiments: start preparing this 1 hour before dinner

-#1 Station: (off the meeting hall)
+#1 Station: (off the Main Lodge)

 • 2 Regular Coffee pots